Current Role at Stanford

 In my role as Associate Dean, Industry Relations and Digital Health, I lead Stanford Medicine’s Office of Industry Relations and Digital Health (IRDH) whose mission is to foster relationships that will promote discovery, accelerate the use of technologies that advance human health, and translate today’s breakthroughs into tomorrow’s standard of care.
 IRDH serves as the front door for organizations interested in exploring a strategic relationship with Stanford Medicine.
 The work is part of Stanford Medicine's Strategy Team, led by Priya Singh.

 Amy J. Blue Award, Stanford University (2007)

 BA, Stanford University, Human Biology, Honors in Neuro (1993)

-Piano, music composition, painting, distance running (that's new), tennis, good restaurants, absolutely anything in Hawaii.
+Piano, music composition, painting, distance running, good restaurants, absolutely anything in Hawaii.

 Professional Affiliations and Activities

 Chair, Research IT Faculty Advisory Committee (2016 - Present)

 Co-Chair, Clinical Research Informatics Task Force (2014 - Present)

 Member, Stanford Medicine Genomics Executive Committee (2015 - Present)